Nelson Mandela: Childhood: 1918–1934

 Mandela later stated that his early life was dominated by traditional Xhosa custom and taboo.
-He grew up with two sisters in his mother's kraal in the village of Qunu, where he tended herds as a cattle-boy and spent much time outside with other boys.
-Both his parents were illiterate, but his mother, being a devout Christian, sent him to a local Methodist school when he was about seven.
-Baptised a Methodist, Mandela was given the English forename of "Nelson" by his teacher.
+He grew up with two sisters in his mother's kraal in the village of Qunu, where he tended herds and spent much time outside with other boys.
+Both his parents were illiterate, but his mother, a devout Christian, sent him to a local Methodist school when he was about seven.
+Baptised a Methodist, Mandela was given the English forename "Nelson" by his teacher.
 When Mandela was about nine, his father came to stay at Qunu, where he died of an undiagnosed ailment that Mandela believed to be lung disease.
 Feeling "cut adrift", he later said that he inherited his father's "proud rebelliousness" and "stubborn sense of fairness".

 Mandela's mother took him to the "Great Place" palace at Mqhekezweni, where he was entrusted to the guardianship of the Thembu regent, Chief Jongintaba Dalindyebo.
-Although he did not see his mother again for many years, Mandela felt that Jongintaba and his wife Noengland treated him as their own child, raising him alongside their children.
+Although he did not see his mother again for years, Mandela felt that Jongintaba and his wife Noengland treated him as their own child, raising him alongside their children.
 As Mandela attended church services every Sunday with his guardians, Christianity became a significant part of his life.
-He attended a Methodist mission school located next to the palace, where he studied English, Xhosa, history and geography.
+He attended a Methodist mission school next to the palace, where he studied English, Xhosa, history and geography.
 He developed a love of African history, listening to the tales told by elderly visitors to the palace, and was influenced by the anti-imperialist rhetoric of a visiting chief, Joyi.
 Nevertheless, at the time he considered the European colonizers not as oppressors but as benefactors who had brought education and other benefits to southern Africa.
 Aged 16, he, his cousin Justice and several other boys travelled to Tyhalarha to undergo the ulwaluko circumcision ritual that symbolically marked their transition from boys to men; afterwards he was given the name Dalibunga.